 1. Increased Tensions

-The construction of the Berlin Wall further heightened tensions between the United States and the Soviet Union.
-It solidified the divide between the communist Eastern Bloc and the capitalist Western Bloc, reinforcing the ideological differences that defined the Cold War.
-As the wall became a symbol of oppression, the West saw it as a testament to the failure of communism.
+Tensions between the United States and the Soviet Union rose higher when construction of the Berlin Wall begun.
+It confirmed the division of the world into the socialist Eastern Bloc and the liberal democratic Western Bloc, the social rift that governs the Cold War.
+When it became a symbol of oppression, the west looked at it as a vindication of communism’s inability to deliver.

 2. Migration Control